Why should you use OSHA cleaning training programs.

 That narrows things down a bit, but let’s take a look at some of the specific programs that can help you and your team succeed.

-5 OSHA cleaning training programs that will benefit your business
+The 5 Best OSHA cleaning training programs

-1. OSHA 10-hour and 30-hour cards.
 These are general industry classes that provide basic (10-hour) and advanced (30-hour) health and safety training.
 Participants receive a completion card at the end of the training.
-360 Training (OSHA campus) is an authorized online provider for these courses.
+If you’re looking for online OSHA certification, check out 360 Training (OSHA campus) is an authorized online provider for these courses.

-2. OSHA Standards for General Industry.
-This course explores general health and safety issues in the workplace, with an emphasis on awareness of hazardous conditions.
+This course explores general health and safety issues in a work environment, with an emphasis on awareness of hazardous conditions.
 Students learn about the impact of workplace injuries, OSHA inspections and citations, and record-keeping requirements for injuries.
-These courses are available online through California State University
+These courses are available online through California State University.

-4. Bloodborne Pathogen Exposure Control.
 Whether you work in a healthcare setting, a school, or an office building, there’s a good chance you’ll come across blood or other bodily fluids.
 This OSHA cleaning training course covers developing exposure control plans, control methods, exposure incidents, and record keeping.
 This course isn’t always offered through an OSHA affiliate, however, you can take the course online through the American Red Cross.
 The Red Cross is a highly reputable organization, and they base this course on OSHA standards.

-5. Health Hazard Awareness.
 This course covers common exposure hazards, such as chemicals, asbestos, silica, and lead.
 Students also learn how to control these hazards and how to find additional resources for dealing with specific issues.
 This one-day course is offered through Keene State College or North Carolina State University.

 When it comes to the health and safety of your team and your customers, OSHA programs are some of the best out there.
 As you look through these classes, remember that schedules are continually updated, so even if you don’t find what you want right now, check again later and you will likely find what you’re looking for.